-As I have said previously the answer is always No unless you ask, and it continues to be true when you are dealing with customer service or sales people.
+As I have said previously the answer is always No unless you ask, and it continues to be true when dealing with customer service or salespeople.

-Taking my own advice I sent yet another e-mail to the Dell Service Center complaining about the fact that my system’s delivery date is still showing up as November 18th on their system and I then added in my complete disgust with the fact that if I had waited to order on Cyber Monday I would have saved $160 and the delivery date for the system would have been earlier than the computer I ordered.
-To be accurate in my rant I included the link to the system on sale which matched the system I ordered, and I finally added, I could simply cancel my order and re-order and save myself time and money.
+Taking my advice I sent yet another e-mail to the Dell Service Center complaining that my system’s delivery date is still showing up as November 18th on their system.
+I then added in my complete disgust that if I had waited to order on Cyber Monday I would have saved $160 and the delivery date for the system would have been earlier than the computer I ordered.
+To be accurate in my rant, I included the link to the system on sale, which matched the system I ordered, and I finally added I could cancel my order and re-order and save myself time and money.

-Yesterday yet another response appeared in my INBOX and sure enough Dell had read my e-mail, and started off by apologizing for the delay in delivery, but then they astounded me by lowering the price of my ordered system by $160 however they then wrote the delivery date is still mid-December.
-I was delighted and surprised by this response, but it does seem to reinforce that no matter how unlikely you think a request is to be honored, you still need to ask and let the Service Agent or Salesperson say no, you can set your mind at ease knowing at least you asked.
+Yesterday yet another response appeared in my INBOX, and sure enough, Dell had read my e-mail, and started by apologizing for the delay in delivery.
+Still, then they astounded me by lowering the price of my ordered system by $160 however they then wrote the delivery date is still mid-December.
+I was delighted and surprised by this response, but it does seem to reinforce that no matter how unlikely you think a request is to be honoured, you still need to ask and let the Service Agent or Salesperson say no. You can set your mind at ease knowing at least you asked.

 I am still in the same position I was in that I don’t have a system or a delivery date, but now it is 25% cheaper, so I guess I am a little happier with the Dell response.